teao11/School_District_Analysis/README.md

 Thomas High School is a Charter School, and so we would only expect to see changes to that segment in the dataframes above.
 However, we see a similar trend to the ones I have discussed prior to this -- the 9th grade class at Thomas High School represents such a small % of the entire charter school segment, that we see no an insignificant to no change after we replaced the Thomas High School 9th Grade scores.

 ## Summary

+In summary, the 9th Grade Class at Thomas High School was ~450 of the 37K students within the district. this meant that biggest changes we saw to the district metrics were at the individual school level, as the 9th Grade Class of Thomas High School made up very small portions of the school size, spending per student and type buckets that we analyzed.

+Some changes that we saw to the analysis were:
+* In the scores by grade analysis, thare are now NO mean math scores for the 9th Grade students at Thomas High School
+* Similarly in the scores by grade analysis, thare are now NO mean reading scores for the 9th Grade students at Thomas High School
+* We saw a slight decrease in the average math score for district (79.0 to 78.9)
+* We saw a slight decrease in the % passing math for the district (75.0 to 74.8)
+* The overall passing % dropped slightly (65.2 to 64.9)
+* The overall passing % for Thomas High School dropped slightly (90.9 to 90.6)